Board wargame: Overview

 While there is no direct correlation, the more serious wargames tend towards more complex rules with possibilities for more calculation and computation of odds, more exceptions (generally to reproduce unique historical circumstances), more available courses of action, and more detail or "chrome".
 The extreme end of this tendency are considered "monster games", which typically consist of a large subject represented on small scale.
 A good example of this would be Terrible Swift Sword, which tracks individual regiments in the Battle of Gettysburg, instead of the more common scale of brigades.
 These games typically have a combined playing surface (using several map sheets) larger than most tables, and thousands of counters.

-Wargames tend to have a few fundamental problems.
 Notably, both player knowledge and player action are much less limited than what would be available to the player's real-life counterparts.
 Some games have rules for command and control and fog of war, using various methods.
 These mechanisms can be cumbersome and onerous, and often increase player frustration.
 However, there are some common solutions, such as employed by block wargames, which can simulate fog of war conditions in relatively playable ways.